BirjuVachhani/birju.dev/content/posts/publish-your-flutter-package-using-github-actions.md

 * Step `Install Flutter` will install **Flutter SDK** with given `flutter-version`.
 Feel free to use the **latest version** or the one that suits you.
 * For a **Flutter package**, we'll use `flutter` commands instead of `pub` commands to **install dependencies**, **run tests** and, **analyze** the source code.

-**Save** your workflow file and **push** it to the master branch on your GitHub repository.
+**Save** your workflow file and **push** it to the **master** branch on your GitHub repository.

 ## 5. Triggering Builds

 That's it!
 All the setup is done.
 Now all you need to do is **trigger a build**.
 Triggering a build depends on how did you set up the **workflow** like `on pull_request`, `on push` or `on release`.
-Once that event happens, it will trigger a build and if everything goes right, your package will be **published** to [pub.dev](https://pub.dev "Pub Dev").
+Once that event happens, it will trigger a build and if everything goes right🤞, your package will be **published** to [pub.dev](https://pub.dev "Pub Dev").😎

 Thanks for reading!
 If you liked what you read or learned, don't forget to share it!
-Happy coding folks!
+If you have any questions, feel free to drop a message.
+Happy coding folks!😊